Your J-1 Program Purpose

 - Foreign Travel Validation on the DS-2019

-- Nature of your training program has changed
+- The nature of your training program has changed

 - Not being paid the stipend amount